Best time to find cheap flights, 1% potential price drop

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Reagan National trip.
-A flight at noon will more often than not be of higher cost.
+At the moment, flights at noon are likely to offer the best value for money for your Reagan National trip.
+A flight in the morning will more often than not be of higher cost.

 Ronald Reagan Washington National Airport (DCA) is 3 miles (4.3km) from the city centre of the capital Washington, D.C.
 It served 18.5 million passengers in 2010.